AdiKaran/simple-profile/README.md

-A Simple portfolio website built using React (Hosted on Netlify)
+A Simple portfolio website built using React